 Message from Sylvia

-“I believe that having fun is under-valued in today’s world.
+“I believe that having fun is undervalued in today’s world.
 Having fun is critical to happiness, whether or not a person has special needs, whether a person is a child or an adult.
 Happy people are more productive, more relaxed, and more willing to receive feedback.
 In my experience, summer camp makes kids happy.
-I grew up in Michigan, and have family here.
-I went to summer camp in Michigan and I am thrilled to bring my experience back home, and to provide a much-needed venue for kids with autism to relax and have an amazing summer experience.”
+I grew up in Michigan, and am raising a family here.
+I grew up going to summer camp in Michigan and I am thrilled to bring my experience back home, and to provide a much needed venue for kids with autism to relax and have an amazing summer experience.”

-Josh began his camp career in 2007 as a counselor in the autism session at Dragonfly Forest, a camp for kids with autism/22Q/asthma/hemophilia/and sickle cell disease.
-That summer proved to be so rewarding that he returned the following years as a counselor, unit leader, and in 2012 joined the director team with focus on programming.
-In 2013 he brought his experience to Camp Tall Tree and has been a director for the past 3 years.
-This past year he was the director for the new Explorers Program, a transition to adulthood program for teens and young adults.
-This turned out to be his favorite week of summer camp to date.
+Josh or “Darkwing” began his camp career in 2007 as a counselor in the autism session at Dragonfly Forest, a camp for kids with autism/22Q/asthma/hemophilia/and sickle cell disease.
+He enjoyed it so much that he continued coming back in different roles with increasing responsibility.
+In 2013 he brought his experience to Camp Tall Tree and has been a director with us ever since.
+He helped pioneer and develop the Explorers Program, and feels passionate about its continued growth and expansion as an experiential teaching tool for our community.

-In addition to Tall Tree and Dragonfly, Josh has worked as a community one-on-one service provider for children with autism, an instructional assistant in an exceptional children's classroom, and an interim special needs teacher.
-Over the past 9 years of these experiences he has developed a deep respect and appreciation for people who think and experience the world differently.
+In addition to summer camp, Josh has worked as a community one-on-one service provider for children with autism, an instructional assistant in an exceptional children's classroom, and an interim special needs teacher.
+Over the past 9 years working within these fields, he has developed a deep respect and appreciation for people who think and experience the world differently.

-Erin began her summer camp career at Camp Kesem, a camp for children affected by a parent's cancer, at the University of California, San Diego in 2008 and worked as a counselor and later co-director.
-She graduated from UCSD in 2011, and worked for three school years in the outdoor education program at YMCA Camp Marston in Julian, CA. Beginning in the summer of 2012, Erin joined the Dragonfly Forest summer staff as an activity director, overseeing the pool and then mystery hour, until joining the director team in 2014.
+Erin began her summer camp career at Camp Kesem, a camp for children affected by a parent's cancer, at the University of California, San Diego, followed by three years in the outdoor education program at YMCA Camp Marston.
+From there, her camp journey led her to Dragonfly Forest, where she was brought onto the director team in 2014.

-Erin now lives in Santa Barbara, California and is working on a masters degree in Applied Behavior Analysis through Arizona State University.
-She works from home during the off season, focusing most of her energy on staffing, training and programming, and grant writing.
-Erin hopes to work in overnight camping forever, and to combine her knowledge of camp magic with the skills from her degree to provide services to children with autism in her local community.
+Erin now lives in Ann Arbor, MI and has a masters degree in Applied Behavior Analysis.
+She works during the year as an ABA Behavioral Supervisor & Case Support Technician as she works towards her BCBA Certification.
+She hopes combine her knowledge of camp magic with the skills from her education and career to provide meaningful services to children with autism in her local community.